Microdosing GLP-1 Peptides: A Detailed Guide

 Microdosing Tirzepatide

 Tirzepatide is typically started at 2.5 mg and gradually raised to a maximum dose of 15 mg.
+Meanwhile, typical microdoses are usually somewhere between 0.25 mg and 2 mg.

 Example Protocol